- Brand name

 - diuretics, also known as fluid or water tablets

-- some medicines used to treat arthritis, pain or fever
+- anti-inflammatory pain medicines used to treat arthritis, pain or fever

-- antacids, used to treat heartburn and reflux
+- medicinesantacids, used to treat heartburn and reflux

-- medicines which lower the body’s resistance to disease.
+- immunosuppressants (medicines which lower the body's resistance to disease)

 These medicines may be affected by DOLAPRIL, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.